syncfusion-content/maui-docs/MAUI/TimePicker/time-picker-mode.md

 # Time Picker mode in .NET MAUI Time Picker(SfTimePicker)

 The Time picker mode is specified in the picker property enumeration, which is used to show the time picker based on the modes.
-It provides three modes such as `Default`, `Dialog` and `RelativeDialog`.
+It provides three modes such as `Default`, `Dialog`, and `RelativeDialog`.
 The default picker mode is `Default` in the [SfTimePicker].

 ## Dialog Mode